 New Jersey also provides an exception from the sex offender registration requirement for most juvenile sex offenders.
 There are different rules and requirements for registering as a sex offender when the offender is a juvenile.
 However, this is not a universally granted exception – all juvenile offenders should consult with a New Jersey criminal defense lawyer to be sure they fall within this exception, as the consequences for failure to register are severe.

 Parole and Sex Offender Registries

 Complying with sex offender registration requirements is especially important for people on parole.
-This is because for parolees, compliance with sex offender registration requirements is part of their terms of parole.
+This is because, for parolees, compliance with sex offender registration requirements is part of their terms of parole.

 This means that when a person on parole violates their sex offender registration requirements, they do more than the third-degree crime of failure to register – they are in violation of the terms of their parole.
-Sex offenders on parole who fail to register will face double consequences: they will receive consequences for violating sex offender registration requirements (a third-degree crime) as well as the separate consequences for violating the terms of their parole at the same time.
+Sex offenders on parole who fail to register will face double consequences: they will receive consequences for violating sex offender registration requirements (a third-degree crime) as well as separate consequences for violating the terms of their parole at the same time.
 This can result in very severe and complex consequences, including returning to prison.